alicolville/Weight-Tracker/docs/email-notifications.md

 If enabled, one or more administrators can be notified by email when a user does one of the following:

 -   Adds / updates their target weight
--   Adds a weight entry
+-   Adds a weight/custom field entry
--   Updates a weight entry
+-   Updates a weight/custom field entry

 Email notifications can be enabled via the WP Admin panel under Weight Loss Tracker > Settings > Emails and Notifications.
 The following settings are available: